 6. Be Social

-A study that was published in the American Journal of Public Health in 2008 found that social integration helps to preserve memory and prevent memory loss among elderly Americans.
+A study that was published in the American Journal of Public Health in 2008 found that social integration and engaging in various activities help to preserve memory and prevent memory loss among elderly Americans.

 Other studies have corroborated these findings.
 Individuals with limited social networks are at a greater risk of incident dementia and cognitive decline.
 On the other hand, those with richer social lives have better cognitive health and memories.